egberts/egberts.github.io-src/content/articles/gentoo-install.md

 Since we are booting within a QEMU environment, we only need the following installer features:

-* OpenRC (no systemd due to uncontrolable network-access within PID 1)
+* OpenRC (no systemd due to uncontrollable network-access within PID 1)
 * libmusl (no glibc, no `LD_PRELOAD` support; [comparison chart](http://www.etalabs.net/compare_libcs.html))
 * no-multilib (x86-64 only, no x86-32 support)
 * no-desktop